akrymski/espresso.js/README.md

-# Web Framework
+# Espresso.js

-Simple framework based on Backbone, with clear MVC separation.
-No dependency on jQuery or Underscore.
-Focus on speed & simplicity.
+A tiny MVC framework with a focus on speed & simplicity.

-### Benefits over Backbone
+### Features

 - tiny (less than 500 lines)
 - zero dependencies
-- much faster everything: view creation & updates, events, model change detection, etc.
+- performance and memory focused
+- does not aim to support anything below IE10, but may work on older browsers using a [shim](https://github.com/termi/ES5-DOM-SHIM)

 - caching DOM nodes to reduce [layout thrashing](http://wilsonpage.co.uk/preventing-layout-thrashing/) and generally speed things up even more
 - no templating/string interpolation - use the DOM Luke!
 - garbage collection: no zombie views because of `include` mechanism